-We often have these ideas of what parenthood should look like.
+We often have certain ideas of what parenthood should look like.
 These are modeled by family, friends, social media and popular culture.
 This is not dissimilar to what we expect birth to look like and be like.
-Real life doesn’t have filters or edits and yes, it is the most “natural” thing one can do, but that doesn’t mean everything just comes easy or even intuitively.
+Real life doesn’t have filters or edits and while many folks consider it to be the most “natural” thing one can do, it doesn’t mean everything comes easy or even intuitively.

-We have a hard time asking for help and even worse, often have a time accepting help when it’s offered because we think we “should be able to handle it ourselves” or want to try to live up to these built up expectations.
-It’s not uncommon, even now, in many cultures (mostly outside of the United States) for the new parents to be surrounded by supportive people for a period of time following the birth of their babies.
+Some people have a hard time asking for help and worse, often have a hard time accepting help when it’s offered.
+This often stems from a belief that we “should be able to handle it ourselves” or want to try to live up to these built up expectations.
+It’s not uncommon, even now, in many cultures (mostly outside of the United States) for the new parents to be surrounded by supportive people for some time following the birth of their babies.

 Bringing a new baby into the house introduces a lot of change.
 Everything is new.
 Planning for a baby typically involves the following: read some books/websites, take a childbirth and breastfeeding class, create a baby registry, create a birth plan, set up nursery.
 Some people make plans for a family member to come for a visit or prepare freezer meals, but what about the rest?